Oren-H/Theorem-Prover/README.md

 | `--tui` | Textual TUI |
 | `--test` | Run spec proof examples and exit with pass/fail code |

-The `--test` mode runs six reference proofs from the specification and prints a PASS/FAIL report, useful for regression testing.
+The `--test` mode runs reference proofs from the specification and prints a PASS/FAIL report, useful for regression testing.

 ---